 Munich.
-The leader of a 2019 BMW Motorrad Race Trophy is
+The winner of the 2019 BMW Motorrad Race Trophy is

 Davey Todd (GBR).
 The 24-year-old was crowned champion in his first

-deteriorate in a International Road Racing Championship (IRRC) and was
+season in the International Road Racing Championship (IRRC) and was

 also unbeatable in this year’s BMW Motorrad Race Trophy.
 Second and